 The Anjouan communities have already started planning steps towards sustainable management, and in Vassi a community decision was made to prohibit net fishing.

-We are also planning an exchange visit with Blue Ventures’ partner communities in Madagascar to enable the fishermen of Anjouan to experience different forms of community management and marine conservation practices.
+We are also planning an exchange visit with Blue Ventures’ partner communities in Madagascar to enable the fishers of Anjouan to experience different forms of community management and marine conservation practices.
 We’ve found community exchanges like these to be an incredible and powerful experience.

 The most important factor in the progression of sustainable management in the Comoros will be continued community support.
 Making management decisions without the support of the community, for example a blanket ban on fishing in protected areas, would create long term frustrations and misunderstandings.
-We must work with the fishermen, listen to them, and support them in finding innovative methods that promote traditional expertise.
+We must work with the fishers, listen to them, and support them in finding innovative methods that promote traditional expertise.

 By helping them to answer their questions we can improve their daily life at sea, increase their yield, and ensure that their practices are sustainable far into the future.